 - Digestive System – Section 5.00

-The kind of dysautonomia, the symptoms experienced, and any other medical conditions in conjunction with POTS will impact your eligibility for SSDI benefits.
-You have to provide evidence to substantiate your disability claim, so you have to provide medical records that document several things, including:
+The kind of POTS, the symptoms experienced, and any other medical conditions in conjunction with POTS will impact your eligibility for SSDI benefits.

 - Your medical diagnosis